DanieleGermani/prework-clone-tweet/readme.md

 ## Introduction

 We have learned a lot of new stuff about HTML and CSS.
 Now, we will work with an small example to practice all what we learned.
 We are going to clone a tweet.
+A change

 Jack Dorsey created [Twitter](https://www.twitter.com) in 2006.
 Once it was ready to launch, he created his twitter account and published the following: